Identifying Effective Nootropic Supplements

 - If a single product contains too many ingredients, it has been padded out to give you the impression that it's superior.
 It almost certainly is not.
 Taking too many ingredients at a time can have detrimental effects, and is a waste of money.
-Seek out targeted formulas instead, usually with no more than 10 ingredients.
+Seek out formulas with lower amounts of higher quality ingredients at the right dosages instead, usually in the range of 4 - 8 compounds.
 Vitamin and Mineral formulations tend to be the only exceptions here.

 - If the exact form of an ingredient or the active compounds it should contain aren't specified, you can assume it's probably not the kind you're looking for.
 Always ask the manufacturer for details, although these should be provided without asking.
 Most supplement manufacturers won't provide third-party analytical certificates, nor will they openly share the sources and forms of their ingredients - at least not without asking for them.
 This is simply because they know they are using inferior ingredients and they would rather that you blindly purchased without doing your research.

 - If the product contains any botanical extracts, a Heavy Metal Analysis is essential.
 Do not buy any products containing extracts like Bacopa or Ashwagandha without this analysis, unless you're a fan of heavy metal poisoning.
-The exceptions here are if patented extracts such as Synapsa and Bacognize (both Bacopa) or KSM-66 and Sensoril (Ashwagandha) are used.
+The exceptions here are if patented extracts such as Synapsa and Bacognize (both forms of Bacopa) or KSM-66 and Sensoril (forms of Ashwagandha) are used.

 - If you're a stickler for every aspect for quality, choose only vegetarian capsules with no colorants.
 Gelatin based capsules are made from hydrolyzed beef collagen and colour capsules contain questionable additives.